nlpcloud/nlpcloud-ruby/README.md

 client = NLPCloud::Client.new("<model>", "<your token>", gpu: true)
 ```

 If you want to use the multilingual add-on in order to process non-English texts, pass `lang: "<your language code>"`.
-For example, if you want to process French text, you should set `lang: "fr"`.
+For example, if you want to process French text, you should set `lang: "fra_Latn"`.

 ```ruby
 require 'nlpcloud'